 - Test script maintenance can be a burden if the implementation changes too frequently.

-- Since this method of testing it closely tied with the application being testing, tools to cater to every kind of implementation/platform may not be readily available.
+- Since this method of testing is closely tied to the application being tested, tools to cater to every kind of implementation/platform may not be readily available.

 White Box Testing is contrasted with Black Box Testing.
 Read the Differences between Black Box Testing and White Box Testing.